arexbold/TripleBondChallenge/README.md

 - If you have Diamond Dust then please refer to the Required Emulator Settings below.

-## Not rules but information for the people that are curious
-- The game is set to Switch mode BUT you cannot see what the enemy will use.
-This is on purpose by design for the challenge.
-- Moves, abilities, evolutions (same typing), stats, etc are all randomized.
-- Trainer Pokemon levels are increased by 30%.
-- Forced evos for enemy mons at level 30.
-- Gym leaders, bosses, and Elite Four trainers have held items.
+---
+## Information
 ### QOL Updates and Features
-- Tracker changes so that you can cycle through your party of mons really easily with pressing Select.
-- Removed moves and abilities to better adjust for challenge.
-- Added HMs to the randomized move pool.
-- Static encounters instead of wild encounters for ease of use.
-- You can now catch up to 4 mons (from 11 mons available) before the rival.
-- You are unable to use the lab for healing but will get healed right before you start the Rival battle.
 - Changed the intro so that everything is done as soon you leave the lab.
 No more walking for 2 mins.
 The 1st 3 routes with Pokemon are all connected to each other by rooms.
 Starting up a run is quick.
+- Static encounters instead of wild encounters for ease of use.
+- You can now catch up to 4 mons (from 11 mons available) before the rival.
-- No longer need an HM friend.
+- You will ALWAYS run away from battle.
+No longer need Smoke Ball.
 - Fast Travel (Fly) with pressing the R button.
 This is unlocked from the beginning of the game but don't start using until you beat the rival.
+- Tracker changes so that you can cycle through your party of mons really easily with pressing Select.
+- EXP is **evenly distributed** among all three Pokemon (via patch).
+  - It doesn't matter if they participated in the battle or not.
+- The game is set to Switch mode BUT you cannot see what the enemy will use.
+This is on purpose by design for the challenge.
+- Added HMs to the randomized move pool.]
+- No longer need an HM friend.
+- Removed moves and abilities to better adjust for challenge.
 - Some moves have been modified to fit the challenge.
 Mainly weak moves have been buffed, drain moves changed, and other changes.
 - Move Releaner NPC at the Bug Catching Contest
 - Move Tutor for Spite at the Bug Catching Contest

-- You will ALWAYS run away from battle.
-No longer need Smoke Ball.
-- EXP is **evenly distributed** among all three Pokemon (via patch).
-  - It doesn't matter if they participated in the battle or not.
+### Randomizer Settings
+- Moves, abilities, evolutions (same typing), stats, etc are all randomized.
+- Trainer Pokemon levels are increased by 30%.
+- Forced evos for enemy mons at level 30.
+- Gym leaders, bosses, and Elite Four trainers have held items.

 ### Favorites
 - There's no need to do Favorites like seen in other challenges but feel free to do it if you want.